ff14wed/deucalion/README.md

 For payloads with OP `Recv`, the data is the FFXIV packet sent by the host process.
-The packets are already in the correct order, but they still need to be decoded by the client.
+The packets are already in the correct order, but they still need to be decoded by your application.
 See [FFXIV Packet Data Format](#ffxiv-packet-data-format) for more information on how to handle this data.

-## Client-to-Server Protocol
+## Subscriber Protocol

-The named pipe server is capable of receiving and handling requests from the client.
-The CHANNEL field is used to send the request ID, and the server will reply to the requesting client with a `Debug`-OP payload with the same request ID sent in the CHANNEL field.
+The Deucalion server is capable of receiving and handling requests from the subscriber.
+The CHANNEL field is used to send the request ID, and Deucalion will reply to the requesting subscriber with a `Debug`-OP payload with the same request ID sent in the CHANNEL field.

 ### Debug OP

-Any payload sent with the `Debug` OP will be simply be debug-logged and an `OK` response will be sent back to the requesting client.
+Any payload sent with the `Debug` OP will be simply be debug-logged and an `OK` response will be sent back to the requesting subscriber.

 ### Ping OP

-The server will respond back with the same payload.
+Any `Ping`-OP payload sent to Deucalion will be echoed back to the requesting subscriber.

 ### Exit OP

-The server will immediately begin unloading the hook and cleaning itself from the host process without sending a response back to the client.
+Deucalion will immediately begin unloading all hooks and cleaning itself from the host process without sending a response back to the subscriber.

 ### Recv OP